camillareis/camillareis.github.io/_pages/publications.md

 ## Publications

 <p style="padding-left: 2em; text-indent: -2em;">
   Reis, Camilla.
 2025.
 “Creating an Encouraging Context: A Systematic Literature Review of Contextual Factors to Manage Technical Debt.”
-In Proceedings of the 58th Hawaii International Conference on System Sciences, 6350–59. <a href="url">https://hdl.handle.net/10125/109606</a>.
+In Proceedings of the 58th Hawaii International Conference on System Sciences, 6350–59.
+[Link to paper](https://hdl.handle.net/10125/109606)
 </p>
 &nbsp;
 : **Abstract—**